blazium-engine/blazium-docs/getting_started/first_2d_game/index.rst

 You will learn to:

-- Create a complete 2D game with the Godot editor.
+- Create a complete 2D game with the Blazium editor.
 - Structure a simple game project.
 - Move the player character and change its sprite.
 - Spawn random enemies.